 What are the levels of contact with juveniles?
 How does it vary?

 Every juvenile under Court supervision has as a condition of probation that they remain drug and alcohol free.
 They are also informed that they shall submit to random urinalysis testing.
-If there is a history of drug use the testing will likely be drug specific; however, monitoring of other uses can be exercised.
+If there is a history of drug use, the testing will likely be drug specific; however, monitoring of other uses can be exercised.
 Frequency of testing is the sole discretion of the supervising probation officer.
-It could be weekly or monthly.
 Factors to be considered are the drug and how long it stays in the system.
 If there is a positive test and the juvenile is on Official Probation, the probation officer has a myriad of options at his/her discretion.
-These options may range from a verbal reprimand, additional community service hours, house arrest, D/A evaluation, SASSI (color monitoring system), scheduling a Review of Disposition Hearing or the juvenile may be detained.
-If the juvenile is detained the Court will be made aware of the violation at a Detention Hearing.
+These options may range from a verbal reprimand, additional community service hours, house arrest, drug and alcohol evaluation, scheduling a Review of Disposition Hearing or the juvenile may be detained.
+If the juvenile is detained, the Court will be made aware of the violation at a Detention Hearing.
 A drug evaluation will likely be ordered and recommendations for treatment will follow at a future hearing.
 If the juvenile is on an Informal Adjustment or Consent Decree, it may be revoked and the juvenile would be scheduled for Court on the original charges.

 Contact Us • Driving Directions • Parking, Security & ADA Accessibility • Court Home • Disclaimer & Privacy Policy